monday.com Emergency Response Team

 In a previous blog post, we discussed the challenges and opportunities that the use of technology can present in emergency response.

-So, is efficiency compatible with ethics when using technologies in humanitarian aid contexts?
+So, is efficiency compatible with ethics when using digital tools in humanitarian aid contexts?

 Ensuring ethics can often lead to more efficient and effective outcomes in the long run.